xinyinghou/nested_dict_classroom/_sources/pps-OP.rst

     :allowcomment:
     :option_1: I didn't use it.
     :option_2: I wanted to get an idea about how to start solving the problem.
-    :option_3: I wasn't stuck, but I wanted to check something I wasn't sure about when writing the code.
+    :option_3: I wasn't stuck, but I wanted to check something I was uncertain about.
     :option_4: I wanted to know what to do next because I was stuck.
-    :option_5: I finished writing the code, but it did not pass all the unit tests, so I wanted to figure out what went wrong.
+    :option_5: The code I wrote didn't pass all unit tests, so I want to figure out what went wrong. .
     :option_6: None of the above.
     :results: instructor

     How did you use the "Help" to solve the preceding problem?
 Please select the option that best describes your situation.
-Please explain it in detail in the comment (Option 2- 6).
-If you did not use the "Help", select Option 1.
+Please explain it in detail in the comment box..

 .. poll:: mental_poll_2_op